 Experts today believe at least 8 million metric tons of plastic end up in the world’s oceans every year.
-The World Economic Forum says that is the same as dumping the contents of one dustbin lorry into the ocean every minute.
-And by 2050, it is expected to increase to four dustbin lorries per minute.
+The World Economic Forum says that’s the same as dumping the contents of one bin lorry into the ocean every minute.
+And by 2050, it’s expected to increase to four bin lorries per minute.

-That is why companies like SC Johnson are working hard to find ways to minimise the amount of plastic waste around the globe.
+That’s why we're working hard to find ways to minimise the amount of plastic waste around the globe.
 From a product perspective, we have taken many steps, like developing our products to encourage reuse, designing out of excess packaging and increasing the recycled content of our plastic bottles.

 In 2018, SC Johnson kicked off a partnership with Plastic Bank, one of the leading organisations working to reduce ocean plastic.